light-launcher/Light-Android-Launcher/README.md

 Works with each Android version from 2.0 (API 5)

 ### E-paper version
-One of the goals of the app is to provide smooth experience for older e-paper devices like Nook Simple Touch (NST).
+One of the goals of the app was to provide smooth experience for older e-paper devices like Nook Simple Touch (NST).
+Because of Android API changes I had to abandon this feature on this repo. **If you wish to get e-paper version** please go to [this](https://github.com/postapczuk/Light-ePaper-Launcher/releases) repo.
-There is a separate development branch "epaper-ready" for this kind of devices.
-The latest apk will always be under [this](https://www.dropbox.com/s/ci677hmb2s1la5w/LaLauncher-e-paper-unsigned.apk?dl=1) url.

 Free & Open Source
 ==================